jet/equinox/DOCUMENTATION.md

 - `fold : 'state -> 'event seq -> 'state`: function used to fold one or more loaded (or proposed) events (real ones and/or unfolded ones) into a given running [persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure) of type `'state`
 - `evolve: state -> 'event -> 'state` - the `folder` function from which `fold` is built, representing the application of a single delta that the `'event` implies for the model to the `state`. _Note: `evolve` is an implementation detail of a given Aggregate; `fold` is the function used in tests and used to parameterize the Category's storage configuration._

-- `interpret: 'state -> 'command -> event' list`: responsible for _Deciding_ (in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner) how the intention represented by a `command` should (given the provided `state`) be reflected in terms of a) the `events` that should be written to the stream to record the decision b) any response to be returned to the invoker (NB returning a result likely represents a violation of the [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and/or CQRS principles, [see Query Hack in the Glossary](glossary))
+- `interpret: 'state -> 'command -> event' list`: responsible for _Deciding_ (in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner) how the intention represented by a `command` should (given the provided `state`) be reflected in terms of a) the `events` that should be written to the stream to record the decision b) any response to be returned to the invoker (NB returning a result likely represents a violation of the [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and/or CQRS principles, [see Synchronous Query in the Glossary](glossary))

-When using a Store with support for synchronous unfolds and/or snapshots, one will typically implement two further functions in order to avoid having every `'event` in the stream be loaded and processed in order to build the `'state` per Decision or Query Hack (versus a single cheap point read from CosmosDb to read the _tip_):
+When using a Store with support for synchronous unfolds and/or snapshots, one will typically implement two further functions in order to avoid having every `'event` in the stream be loaded and processed in order to build the `'state` per Decision or Query  (versus a single cheap point read from CosmosDb to read the _tip_):

 - `isOrigin: 'event -> bool`: predicate indicating whether a given `'event` is sufficient as a starting point i.e., provides sufficient information for the `evolve` function to yield a correct `state` without any preceding event being supplied to the `evolve`/`fold` functions
 - `unfold: 'state -> 'event seq`: function used to render events representing the `'state` which facilitate short circuiting the building of `state`, i.e., `isOrigin` should be able to yield `true` when presented with this `'event`. (in some cases, the store implementation will provide a custom `AccessStrategy` where the `unfold` function should only produce a single `event`; where this is the case, typically this is referred to as `compact : 'state -> 'event`).